SmartHomeGuys/Bluetooth-Proxy/README.md

 <p align="center">
   Add ebay url here<a href="    " target="_blank"><img src="images/PurchaseOnEbay-Long3.jpeg" height="90px" /></a>
 </p>

+A lot of homes these days have USB sockets everywhere from being on wall power sockets, behind your TV, on your Xbox, your internet router or a spare socket on a power extension lead.
+This device lets you plug in the Bluetooth Proxy straight into those for a cable free look.

+Gone are the days trying to make excess cable look tidy!
+We have designed it to look good, be as small as possible so it's discreet in your home, and therefore should pass the spouse approval test.

+We offer a number of variants on our eBay site:
+ - USB-A straight
+ - USB-A right angle so the stick points up or down making it very discreet when used on wall power sockets that have USB-A ports.

 ### Why do I need a Bluetooth Proxy?